 Slot machines are the most widely played casino game, with a market that has grown significantly with the growth of online gaming.
-Now it is possible to play slots on a range of mobile devices, with software developers incorporating elements of skill into the game to encourage younger players who have been gaming for years.
+Now it is possible to play slots on a range of mobile devices, and online casino real money games with software developers incorporating elements of skill into the game to encourage younger players who have been gaming for years.
 What may be surprising to many is that the first slot machines, also known as fruit machines or one-armed bandits, came from machines built in the late 19th century

 In the 1880s, “nickel-in-the-slot machines” were the precursor to the first slot machines that involve gambling.
 Today, these slots can be played on reputable sites such as slot lv that include popular slots offering enormous payouts to lucky players.
 The nickel-in-the-slot machines were just games for entertainment that players lost or won, and it was because they were often found in pubs and gentleman’s clubs, that companies looked to incorporate wagering into the game.